Let's Encrypt with DirectAdmin, now built in!

 First log in to your server via SSH as root or as a user that can

-sudo to root.
+root.
 Navigate to the

 Clean up earlier updates to make sure no weird quirks show up: